rinto-agilityio/react-training/blog-app/README.md

   - Graphql
 ## Tools and libs
   - React latest version( hooks ) - [https://reactjs.org/docs/getting-started.html] - A JavaScript library for building user interface.

   - GraphQL: A query language for APIs and a runtime for fulfilling those queries with your existing data.

-  -Apollo: An implementation of GraphQL that helps you manage data from the cloud to your UI.
+  - Apollo: An implementation of GraphQL that helps you manage data from the cloud to your UI.
 It's incrementally adoptable and can be layered over your existing services, including REST APIs and databases.

   - Storybook: Interactive development & testing environment for React, React-Native, Vue UI components.